-Over the years, a lot of things become easier for setting up Pi OS software, and run it headless.
-On the other hand, some other things become more restrictive due to security reasons.
+Over the years, a lot of things become easier to setup Pi OS software, and to run it headless.
+On the other hand, some other things become more restrictive due to security concerns.

 To start, use Raspberry Pi Imager to burn the latest OS image.
-Click into the advanced option button to set up the following items before hand:
+Click into the OS setting to set up the following items before hand:

 - host name (if you have multiple Pi-s to setup, choose different name for each one)

 - enable SSH and login password